 National Disability Insurance Scheme in South Australia

 The National Disability Insurance Scheme (NDIS) is the new way of providing support for Australians with disability, their families and carers.
-The National Disability Insurance Agency (NDIA) is the statutory agency responsible for implementing the NDIS to support a better life for these people.
+The National Disability Insurance Agency (NDIA) is the statutory agency responsible for implementing the NDIS.

 For more information about access to the NDIS in South Australia, go to NDIS in South Australia.